jamie2210/CI_MS1_TBC/README.md

 I use these fonts as they are clean, easy to read and have a smart appearance and as they are not a commonly used fonts still manage to portray a unique and individual look to them.

 ### Structure
-The page is structure in a user friendly and visually appealing way.
+The page is structured in a user friendly and visually appealing way.
 Upon arriving the user will notice the recognisable navigation bar, with the company logo on the left and next to that a WhatsApp symbol for quick and convenient contact via the app, all navigation links are placed on the right.

-The website consists of six separate pages and a ‘Sign In’ modal:
+The website consists of six separate pages a ‘Sign In’ modal and modals used for class descriptions:
 - A homepage with a section giving more information on the club (Strapline and short introduction, gallery, reviews and map)
 - An About page with information on the founders and why they started the club.
 - A Team page that introduces the user to the coaches.
 - A Prices page with details on the different options for classes and 1-1’s.
-- A Class Schedule page with the class timetable and details on the different class the gym puts on via a modal.
+- A Class Schedule page with the class timetable and details on the different classes the gym puts on via a modal.
 - A Contact page with a form for getting in touch.
 - The Sign In icon takes the user to a sign in modal, there is no page.